mathisen99/Lolo_the_bot/README.md

 **Voice cloning not working**
 - Ensure CosyVoice and IsolateVoice venvs are set up (see Voice Cloning Setup)
+- Check `ffmpeg` is installed: `sudo apt install ffmpeg`
-- Check `ffmpeg` and `yt-dlp` are installed
+- Check `yt-dlp` is installed for YouTube: `sudo apt install yt-dlp`
-- Verify CUDA is available for GPU acceleration
+- Verify CUDA is available for GPU acceleration (CPU works but is slow)
 - Check CosyVoice pretrained models are downloaded

 ## Project Structure